FriendsOfCake/cakephp-upload/docs/validation.rst

 Installation
 ^^^^^^^^^^^^

-This plugin allows you to only load the validation rules that cover you needs.
+This plugin allows you to only load the validation rules that cover your needs.
 At this point there are 3 validation providers:

     - UploadValidation (validation rules useful for any upload)